umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing.md

 ## Programming Tasks

-If you are having trouble reading the specification, please go to office hours or ask a question on Ed (**search for a similar question first**).
+If you are having trouble reading the specification, please go to [office hours](/materials/resources/office-hours) or ask a question on Campuswire (**search for a similar question first**).

 All functions should be written in `imageProcessing.ts`.
 Other files (`main.ts` and `imageProcessing.test.ts`) should import them like so: